Who we are

 Our responsibility as individuals, households and organisations require building:

 - Families where every child, woman and man is equally valued and respected.

-- Our homes, schools, workplaces, streets, recreation, sports, culture, places of worship and social media are freed from anger, injustice, inequality, racism and the rule of men.
+- Homes, schools, workplaces, streets, recreation, sports, culture, places of worship and social media that are freed from anger, injustice, inequality, racism and the rule of men.

 - A society where individuals and specifically leaders (particularly leaders of #UniteBehind and its affiliates) recognise our privilege and power in every form.
 Domination through race, gender identity, class, nationality, sexuality, ability, language, education and sex must be resisted by all of us.

 We want to discuss and improve this vision.
-Divided movements cannot overcome these powerful obstacles. #UniteBehind must be a space for organisation and action but equally also to discuss and disagree with dignity.
+Divided movements cannot overcome these powerful obstacles. #UniteBehind’s encourages spaces for organisation and action but equally to discuss and disagree with dignity.